 We compare the probabilistic lexical modeling based ASR approaches described in Section 4 with standard HMM-based systems with different capabilities.
 Table 1 provides an overview of the systems that are investigated.
-The non-native and minority language ASR studies build on top of our preliminary investigations that focussed on KL-HMM and the use of word-internal context-dependent subword units (Imseng et al., 2011; Rasipuram et al., 2013a).
+The non-native and minority language ASR studies build on top of our preliminary investigations that focussed on the KL-HMM approach and the use of word-internal context-dependent subword units (Imseng et al., 2011; Rasipuram et al., 2013a).

 5.1.
-Databases and Setup
+Databases and setup